ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The status code 307, as defined in the HTTP standard {{RFC7231}}, requires the user agent to preserve the method and body of a request, thus submitting the body of the POST request to the redirect target.
-In the HTTP standard {{RFC7231}}, only the status code 303 unambiguously enforces rewriting the HTTP POST request to an HTTP GET request.
+In the HTTP standard {{RFC7231}}, only the status code 303 unambiguously enforces rewriting the HTTP POST request to an HTTP GET request, which eliminates the POST body from the redirected request.
 For all other status codes, including status code 302, user agents are allowed not to rewrite a POST request into a GET request and thus to resubmit the body.